Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 When you take any of these three not-so-obvious approaches to finding your topic, you give yourself the best opportunity possible to get specific and be authentic.
 And the more specific and authentic your topic is, the easier it will be to check off the next two steps of creating awesome online courses.

-How to create an online course, step #2: Find your ideal member
+Find your ideal member

 A topic for your online course is only as good as the people it attracts and serves well.
 The most valuable online courses are those that deliver results and transformation for their students.
 Think about results or transformation as taking someone from “point A” to “point B” in pursuit of a lifestyle shift, a career move, an interest, a passion, or a goal.